essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

 - `commit` (optional): the latest (git) commit hash of the [term's](term@) [definition](@).
 - `formphrases` (optional): a list of texts that the [TRRT](#trrt) can use to convert `show texts` into `id`s, for the purpose of accommodating plural forms (for nouns) or conjugate forms (for verbs).
 The `formphrases` elements (texts) shall only contain characters in regex `[a-z0-9_-{}]`.
 - `status` (optional): a text that identifies the [status of the term](https://github.com/trustoverip/concepts-and-terminology-wg/blob/master/docs/status-tags.md).
 Allowed values are: 'proposed', 'approved' or 'deprecated'.
-- `termname` (required): the text that is used for rendering the [term](@) in a human readable document.
+- `term` (required): the text that is used for rendering the [term](@) in a human readable document.
 It typically contains human readable characters.
 It may include uppercase and lowercase characters, spaces, etc. (which are not allowed in the `termid` field).
 - `synonyms` (optional): a list of texts that that may alternatively be used for rendering the [term](@) in a human readable document.
 It typically contains human readable characters.
 It may include uppercase and lowercase characters, spaces, etc. (which are not allowed in the `termid` field).
 - `glossaryText` (required): a text that can be used as the (raw) contents for the entry of this [term](@) in a human readable [glossary](@).
 Note that this text SHOULD be allowed to contain [term refs](term-ref@).
 - `hoverText` (optional): a text that can be used as the contents of a popup that shows as the [term](@) is rendered in a web browser and the user hovers over the [term](@) with its mouse.
 - `url` (optional): the URL of a web-page that contains human readable text that typically has further explanations of the [term](@), and has sections that can be addressed by `url#heading-id` where `heading-id` is as specified for [term refs](term-ref@).

-Other fields may be added to a glossary entry as needed.
+Other fields may be added to a MRG entry as needed.
 Note how this resembles/differs from the CTWG [Eported Data Model](https://github.com/trustoverip/concepts-and-terminology-wg/blob/master/docs/exported-data-model.md).

 ## Human Readable Glossaries (HRGs) {#hrg}